vulture lists

 Photo-Illustration: Emily Denniston/Vulture and Photos by HBO

 Figuring out what to put where wasn’t easy.
-Generally speaking, the top ten here should be considered canonical television: Shows that didn’t just distinguish themselves with their quality and cultural reach, but which suggested entirely new approaches to making TV.
-The bottom ten would be the dregs: The real misbegotten products of the whole HBO experiment.
+Generally speaking, the top fifteen here should be considered canonical television: Shows that didn’t just distinguish themselves with their quality and cultural reach, but which suggested entirely new approaches to making TV.
+The bottom twelve would be the dregs: The real misbegotten products of the whole HBO experiment.
 Everything in between falls into more of a loose continuum.
 Each has their merits — and, no doubt, fans who’ll be mad they’re not ranked higher — but in determining which was a “somewhere in the 50s” show versus “somewhere in the 20s,” we tried to consider not just entertainment value, but originality and ambition.
 What is HBO doing here that other media outlets aren’t?

 A quick note about what’s not on the list.
 We’re excluding made-for-HBO movies, with the exception of the movies (The No. 1 Ladies’ Detective Agency) that later became regular, ongoing series.
 We also left off children’s shows (no Fraggle Rock, sorry) and animation; and because the emphasis is on scripted entertainment, we excluded all the sports and documentary series.
 (Apologies to Real Sex fans.)
-Shows that were made exclusively for HBO Max are also missing from this list — at least for now.
-New series that are currently airing will have to wait for some future update.
-Miniseries, meanwhile, can be found here.

 But sketch comedy?
 Anthologies?
 Ritzy British co-productions?
 Your favorite prestige television heavyweights?
 They’re all here.
 So let the debating begin.